A history of Facebook COO Sheryl Sandberg and Tom Bernthal’s relationship, from hiking on their first date to getting engaged

 - Reuters

-- Facebook COO Sheryl Sandberg is engaged, People reported Monday.
+- Facebook COO Sheryl Sandberg is engaged, People reported in early February.

 - The Facebook exec is engaged to Tom Bernthal, founder and CEO of the consulting firm Kelton.